7 Valuable Hiking Backpack Tips to Consider before Buying

 Backpack sizing is based on your spine length, not your height.
 You need to measure from the base of your neck to the top of your hip bones to find out whether you need a small, medium, or large frame.
 That measurement is called your torso length, and it is the single most important number in this whole process.

-It is also highly worth noting that many modern packs feature adjustable torso systems via velcro or sliding tracks.
+Many modern packs feature adjustable torso systems via velcro or sliding tracks.
 This is a crucial feature to look for, as it saves you from returning a pack that simply needed a one-inch adjustment on the back panel.

 Step-by-Step: How to Measure Your Torso at Home